kneron/document_center/docs/host_api/dme_api.md

  * calling KL520 to do inference with provided model
  * dev_idx: connected device ID.
 A host can connect several devices
  * img_buf, buf_len: the image buffer and file size
- * inf_size: the size of inference result
+ * inf_size: the size of inference result in DME serial mode; the session id of the image in DME async mode
  * res_flag: indicate whether result is requested and available
  * inf_res: contains the returned inference result
  * model: running mode: normal or async mode